hostjane/hostjane.github.io/_pages/sellers.md

 After successfully registering, you will be returned to Listing Wizard to create your first listing

-<span class="green">Listings are reviewed by Admin and can take up to 30 minutes to appear live on HostJane.</span>
+<span class="green">Listings are reviewed by Admin and can take up to 30 mins to appear live on HostJane.</span>

 To ensure there is not a delay, please review the [Acceptable Use Policy (AUP)](https://www.hostjane.com/legal/use-policy/) to ensure your listing is in line with HostJane policies.